apurugganan/AJ-PURUGGANAN-IS24-full-stack-competition-req97073/README.md

     - Methodology (Agile or Waterfall)

 2. Button to save exits and user needs to click another button to access save button
-3. Changes can be seen immediately on the table for lists
+3. Changes can be seen immediately on the table for products
 4. Start Date cannot be edited
 5. Edited version is persistent even after a page refresh